Healthdirect Free Australian health advice you can count on.

 • behaviour

-• body functions (such as bladder and bowel problems)
+• bodily functions, such as bladder and bowel problems

 • visual hallucinations (seeing things that are not there)

 You may also have problems with sleep.
-This includes acting out your dreams, which may result in shouting out or thrashing about in your sleep.
-This sleep disorder may happen years before other symptoms develop.
+This includes shouting or moving violently in your sleep.
+Sleep disorders may appear years before other symptoms develop.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.